chai2010/greentreesnakes/nodes.rst

    A unary operation. ``op`` is the operator, and ``operand`` any expression node.

+.. class:: UAdd
+           USub
+           Not
+           Invert

+   Unary operator tokens. :class:`Not` is the ``not`` keyword, :class:`Invert` is the ``~`` operator.

 .. class:: BinOp(left, op, right)

    A binary operation (like addition or division). ``op`` is the operator, and ``left`` and ``right`` are any expression nodes.

+.. class:: Add
+           Sub
+           Mult
+           Div
+           FloorDiv
+           Mod
+           Pow
+           LShift
+           RShift
+           BitOr
+           BitXor
+           BitAnd

+   Binary operator tokens.

 .. class:: BoolOp(op, values)